Backup and restore

 $ systemctl start openkm

 After that, you will have a ZIP archive with the whole OpenKM installation and the exported database.
-Please, check before destroying this installation.
+Please check before deleting this installation.
 We always recommend restoring the backup to ensure you have all the required files.

 Restore

-Please note that you must create the database if it wasn't made previously.
-In the case of MySQL or MariaDB and Ubuntu, use this command to install it:
+Please note that you must create the database if it wasn't created previously.
+On Ubuntu, if using MySQL or MariaDB, use this command to install it:

 $ sudo apt install mariadb-server